LuckyHHS/Monogame-on-Mac/README.md

 ## New Projects

 1. Run in terminal "dotnet new mgdesktopgl -o FOLDERNAME --force" if you havent created your project already.
 2. Open it in VSCode and in the .csproj change the package reference to `3.8.1.303`, and target framework at the top to net6.0.
 Then go to .config then into `dotnet-tools.json`.
 Change all the versions to `3.8.1.303`.
 In the VSCode terminal run `dotnet tool restore`.
+Make sure in the terminal output it says stuff about loading version `3.8.1.303`.
 3. Make sure you build it once before opening content manager.
 It should work now.